-All floors require some kind of regular and occasional cleaning and maintenance.
-For wooden floors occasional maintenance is sanding which is often called pre-finishing.
-Sanding your hardwood floor will enhance the beauty of your residential or commercial property by restoring its original look.
+All floors require regular and occasional cleaning and maintenance.
+For wooden floors, occasional maintenance is sanding, which is often called pre-finishing.
+Sanding your hardwood floors enhances the beauty of your residential or commercial property by restoring its original look.

-Sanding involves removing the top surface of a hardwood floor using abrasive sanding materials.
-After sanding you should coat the hardwood floor with a sealant.
+Sanding involves removing the top surface of hardwood floors using abrasive sanding materials.
+After sanding, you should seal the hardwood floor with a sealant.

-How Often Should You Sand Your Hardwood Floor?
+How Often Should You Sand Your Hardwood Floors?

-As a general guideline, if your hardwood floor is thick, there are no restrictions as to how often you can sand it.
+As a general guideline, if your hardwood floor is thick, there are no restrictions on how often you can sand it.
 Whereas frequent sanding gives your floor a brand new look, a non-sanded floor has age and character.
-However, it is essential to realize that the process of sanding a hardwood floor takes time.
+However, it is essential to realize that the process of sanding hardwood floors takes time.
 Consequently, it is a labor-intensive and costly process.
 The costs are almost equivalent to the costs of installing a new floor.
 As such, you will not want to do it very often.
-Besides, the process of sanding causes the wood to wear off.
-Therefore, if you keep refinishing your floor the top layer will wear out quickly and the lifespan of your hardwood floor will be cut short.
-Generally you should do sanding after 10, 15 or 20 years from the time of installation.
+Besides, the process wears off the wood.
+Therefore, if you keep refinishing your floor, the top layer wears out quickly, and the lifespan of your hardwood floor will be short.
+Generally, you should do sanding after 10, 15, or 20 years from the time of installation.
 After that, you can sand it after every 10 years.

-Factors That Affect How Often to Sand a Hardwood Floor
+Factors That Affect How Often You Sand Hardwood Floors

 The factors listed below can guide you on how often to sand your hardwood floor.